Shadikul-Islam/Docker-and-Kubernetes-Projects/Kubernetes Projects/How to Install Kubernetes in Linux VM/README.md

 Now it's time to focus on the second way of the Kubernetes setup.

 ### <a name="03">:diamond_shape_with_a_dot_inside: &nbsp;Master and Worker in the Same VM Setup</a>
 Now we will setup Master and Worker in the Same VM Setup with the help of **Minikube**.
-I have created a Azure VM with Ubuntu OS in Microsoft Azure.
+I have created an Azure VM with Ubuntu OS in Microsoft Azure.
 <br> <br> <img src= "https://github.com/Shadikul-Islam/Docker-and-Kubernetes-Projects/blob/master/Kubernetes%20Projects/How%20to%20Install%20Kubernetes%20in%20Linux%20VM/Images/Image-5.png" alt="Nodes list of the k8s cluster"> <br><br>
-I am doing ````ssh```` on the **Master-Worker-Node VM** and start to configure it.
+I am doing ````ssh```` on the **Master-Worker-Node VM** and starting to configure it.
 Now I am inside the Master-Worker-Node VM.
 I am using putty.
-Run this following command one by one from terminal.
+Run the following command one by one from the terminal.

 ````Bash
 # I am giving the root access